Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

 ## Customize widget migrations

-In the `Migration.Tool.Extensions/CommunityMigrations` folder, create a new class that implements the `IWidgetMigration` interface.
+You can customize widget migration to change the widget to which source widgets are migrated in the target instance.
+In the `Migration.Tool.Extensions/CommunityMigrations` folder, create a new file with a class that implements the `IWidgetMigration` interface.
 Implement the following properties and methods required by the interface:

 - `Rank` - An integer property that determines the order in which migrations are applied.
 Use a value lower than *100000*, as that is the value for system migrations.
 - `ShallMigrate` - A boolean method that specifies whether the migration shall be applied for the current widget.
 Use properties of the `WidgetMigrationContext` and `WidgetIdentifier` objects passed as an argument to the method to evaluate the condition: